jsmehta21/Amazon-Clone/README.md

 │
 ├── index.html        # Main HTML file (structure of the webpage) ├── style.css         # CSS file (styling and layout rules)
-└── assets/           # Folder for images used
+└── images           # images used in the webpage
 ```

 ---